connexcs/docs/getting-started.md

 1. You have a modern web browser.
 2. You have a basic understanding of Telecoms (Customers, Provider, etc).
 3. You have already created an account with ConnexCS.com.

+## Email Verification

+We verify email addresses to ensure that they are genuine.

+Steps to Verify Email Address:

+1. Click on the Top Left notification button
+2. Click on Verify on Verify Email

+  ![alt text][verify-email-1]

+3. Click on Send Verification Code
+4. Enter the Verification code sent to your email address and click Verify.

+  ![alt text][verify-email-2]

+## Mobile Verification

+We verify mobile phone numbers to ensure that they are genuine.

+Steps to Verify Mobile Number

+1. Click on the Top Left notification button
+2. Click on Verify on Verify Mobile

+  ![alt text][verify-mobile-1]

+3. Click on Edit
+4. Enter the phone number in e.164 format and click save

+  ![alt text][verify-mobile-3]

+5. Click on Send Verification Code
+6. Enter the Verification code sent to your mobile and click Verify.

+  ![alt text][verify-mobile-2]

 ## Prerequisites Customer